-If you’re planning a trip to Glasgow this year, then take a look at our handy guide to the Scottish city’s quirky highlights, including an unusual mechanical theatre, some quirky art in unexpected places and a retro gaming bar.
+If you’re planning a trip to Glasgow, read our handy guide to the Scottish city’s quirky highlights.
+Our guide will help you uncover Glasgow’s hidden gems and its more unusual highlights, including a mechanical theatre made from scrap, quirky art in unexpected places, a retro gaming bar, and some unique museum pieces.

 Watch captivating Kinemats in action at the Sharmanka